bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 }
 ```

-Why does C not support using a simple"goto" to jump to another function?
+Why does C not support using a simple "goto" to jump to another function?
 This is primarily because, in C, there is no such thing as a "nested function," and a C programmer can't define a function inside another.
 As a result, the compiler can't be sure when function A that calls "goto L1" runs, whether another function B that contains the label "L1" is also on the stack frame.
 The label L1 used by "goto" is like any label in assembly code; it's associated with an address; therefore, the address where the program "goto" must have already been on the stack, which isn't always true.

 ```C
 int B(){